 Students shall be able to understand what are the common threats faced today, what are the foundational theory behind information security, what are the basic principles and techniques when designing a secure system, how to think adversarially, how today's attacks and defenses work in practice, how to assess threats for their significance, and how to gauge the protections and limitations provided by today's technology.
 In particular, the students will have:

-Assignments and project will be evaluated on a ten-point scale (0-10).
+Homeworks and projects will be evaluated on a ten-point scale (0-10).

-Late work will be penalized 1 point per day (24-hour period).
+Late homeworks and projects will be penalized 1 point per day (24-hour period).

 Cheating vs. collaboration